ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - hiking
       - climbing-wall
-  - name: John Waterworth
-    jobtitle: Customer Accounts Manager
-    bio: John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
-With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
-John is a passionate Manchester City supporter and enjoys to watch them with a cold pint of Guinness!
-    image: /img/team10-1-.png
-    interests:
-      - football
-      - golf
   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: Michele is our bubbly sales office administrator who is the backbone of our